 - ability to detect sensations in your legs

-If a serious condition is suspected, your doctor might order other tests, including:
+If a serious condition is suspected, your doctor might order other tests,

 - blood and urine tests to check for underlying conditions

 - X-rays of the spine to show alignment of your bones and check for breaks